KushagraTomar/Heartbeat-Classification-using-ECG/Model/README.md

 ### Depicting each class in percentage wise using a pie plot ###

 ![image](https://user-images.githubusercontent.com/83596240/183436966-228c24f1-6e79-4a64-ba47-8aadba9c8c24.png)

-We can see that Normal beats as the highest percentage and Fusion beats the least
+We can see that Normal beats as the highest percentage and Fusion beats as the lowest

 ### Normalizing and Resizing the Training Data set ###